 Who a WordPress Website Is Right For

 WordPress is extremely versatile and user-friendly, making it a terrific option for all types of businesses.
-Specifically, companies that need a customizable website but don’t want to code their own site can benefit from a WordPress website.
+Specifically, individuals that need a particular type of website, like a WordPress IDX website, but don’t want to code their own site can benefit from a WordPress website.
 With a vast number of plug-ins, it is possible to make WordPress work for nearly any industry and for businesses of any size, and because of this, it is also a good platform to start on as it can grow with you.

 WordPress for Beginners: Website Costs